The Virginia Oyster Revival

 Been looking for something different to do on the weekends?
 We recommend tasting an oyster at The George Washington Hotel, you can enjoy awesome oysters and of course, fabulous drinks to go along with!

-Most people either love or hate oysters, and if you’re unfamiliar with them, chances are you are not likely to try them.
+Most people either love or hate oysters.
+If you’re unfamiliar with them, chances are you are not likely to try them.
 Truth is, oysters are delicious!
-They are versatile, they are unique, and there are so many different kinds worth trying.
+Oysters are very versatile.
+They are unique, and there are so many different kinds worth trying.
 So many varieties of oysters are raised right here in Virginia, meaning we have access to some of the freshest and most delicious ones!

 Virginia an Oyster Capital…

 Virginia is the Oyster Capital of the east coast and a national favorite.
 The largest producer of fresh wild-catch oysters and farm-raised oysters in the country.
 There are eight distinct oyster regions in the state, there is a great tasting oyster for everyone.
 The Virginia Oyster Trail celebrates the watermen and the oysters our state’s water gives to us throughout the year.
 Hitting local restaurants, oyster farms, seafood companies, state parks, and more all throughout the coast and indulging in the tastes of the eight different regions.

 The resurgence of the Virginia Oyster is still somewhat new.
 Between the population and pollution increases in the last century, the oysters in the Chesapeake Bay were greatly affected.
 This is one of the main areas to raise oysters.